acenet-arc/cloud_from_a_to_z/_episodes/vnc-the-wrong-way.md

 The command we need to start a VNC server is (surprise) `vncserver`.
 We can provide an optional argument to the VNC server to specify what display to use (default is `:1`, which listens for connections to port `5901`).

 ~~~
-vncserver :1
+$ vncserver :1
 ~~~
 {: .bash}

 Since this is the first time you have run `vncserver`, the server asks you to put in a password (twice).
 This password will allow users to access the VNC server remotely.
-A hashed version of the passwrod is stored in the file `~/.vnc/passwd`.
+A hashed version of the password is stored in the file `~/.vnc/passwd`.

 When asked about adding a "view-only password", press `n` (no).

 Now, point your VNC Viewer program on your computer to your VNC server on display `:1`.
-You'll need your floating IP address (e.g, `206.167.180.170`).
+You'll need your VM's floating IP address (e.g, `206.167.180.170`).
 E.g., tell your VNC viewer to attach to the server at `206.167.180.170:1`.
 For example, on Linux you can run:

 ~~~
-vncviewer 206.167.180.170:1
+$ vncviewer <ip-of-your-VM>:1
 ~~~
 {: .bash}